Dyenisus/so_long/README.md

 # so_long
 The so_long project that I did for my 42 cursus journey.
+I used GIMP and free online xpm converters for xpm files (64x64) and get the originals spites from the link in the subject page.
+It is ok for the norm except comments.
+In this project I used minilix and libft (which I coded).
+Also libft includes ft_printf and get_next_line I merged them under one Makefile and did some changes.
+I loved coding this project so I will add bonuses, audio , animations and so on but right now this is the most basic version.
+When I add bonus or unnecessary improvements I will seperate them from the original one.